Stratford, London: Entertainment

-Sports
+Sport

-Stratford is home to the Queen Elizabeth Olympic Park, a sporting complex built for the 2012 Summer Olympics and the Paralympics and is named after Elizabeth II to commemorate her Diamond Jubilee.
+Stratford is home to the Queen Elizabeth Olympic Park, a sporting complex built for the 2012 Summer Olympics and the Paralympics; it is named after Elizabeth II to commemorate her Diamond Jubilee.

-The first annual Invictus Games (set up by Prince Harry) were held between 10 and 14 September 2014 in the park, events were held at many of the venues used during the 2012 Olympics, including the Copper Box and the Lee Valley Athletics Centre which had 300 competitors from 13 countries which have fought alongside the United Kingdom in recent military campaigns participated.
+The first annual Invictus Games were held between 10 and 14 September 2014 in the park; events were held at many of the venues used during the 2012 Olympics, including the Copper Box and the Lee Valley Athletics Centre which had 300 competitors from 13 countries which have fought alongside the United Kingdom in recent military campaigns participated.

 The Premier League football club West Ham United F.C. is based in Stratford Queen Elizabeth Olympics Park.
 From 1904 until 2016, the club's home ground was Boleyn Ground in Upton Park.
 In 2016, West Ham moved to a new multi-purpose ground, the London Stadium, which is also home to UK Athletics (known as British Athletics) who ground share with West Ham.
-The stadium has hosted a few 2015 Rugby World Cup and English rugby union matches and also both the 2017 IAAF World Championships and the 2017 World Para Athletics Championships.
+The stadium has hosted a few 2015 Rugby World Cup and English rugby union matches, and also both the 2017 IAAF World Championships and the 2017 World Para Athletics Championships.

-The London Aquatics Centre is also in the park and is an indoor facility with two 50 m swimming pools and further has a 25 m diving pool.
+The London Aquatics Centre is also in the park; it has an indoor facility with two 50 m swimming pools and a 25 m diving pool.

 Education

 The University of East London (UEL) has a major campus in Stratford, whose main building, University House, is a historic listed building dating from the 19th century.
 The adjacent Passmore Edwards Building is also one of the area's most historic and beautiful buildings, with colourful frescoes and domed roof.
 In addition, Birkbeck College, part of the University of London, has launched courses in the area, initially using space provided by UEL, with a view to constructing its own campus in Stratford.
-A new university is planned on the Olympic Park following the 2012 Olympic Games.
+In 2023, two universities opened new campuses on the Olympic park, with the London College of Fashion, part of University of the Arts London, relocating to Stratford, and University College London opening its new UCL East campus.

 Newham College of Further Education is a further education college that has a campus in Stratford which opened in 1993 with Stratford as it secondary educational teaching site.
 In April 2016 the college announced a strategic alliance with University of East London.